Anaarkali of Aarah: Critical response

 Shubhra Gupta of The Indian Express gave the film a rating of 3.5 out of 5 and said that, "With Anar, Swara Bhaskar gets a role worthy of her.
 The film uses lines and situations involving crudity but never turns vulgar.
 Nowhere does Anaarkali of Aarah makes you cringe, and that’s a real achievement."
 Namrata Joshi of The Hindu praised the performances of Swara Bhaskar, Pankaj Tripathi, Sanjay Mishra and Ishtiyaq Khan and said that the film is, "A unique, well observed, raunchy musical that reiterates that no means no." Shomini Sen of News18 gave the film a rating of 4 out of 5 and said that, "the film works for its tight script- which never dwindles- and for its powerful story.
 That a marginalized section also has the right to speak up against any kind of atrocity is something that the film highlights well.
 Rachit Gupta of Filmfare gave the film a rating of 3.5 out of 5 and said that, "Keeping in line with Hindi cinema's new found passion for strong women protagonists and their resilient stories, Anarkali Of Aarah is the pitch perfect lesson in relevant feminism.
 This one's a must watch, whether you live in a metro or in rural India."

 Mayank Shekhar of Mid-Day gave the film a rating of 3.5 out of 5 and applauded Swara Bhaskar's performance by saying that, "It's hard to come across a performance so gut-wrenchingly real.
 It's hard to tell Swara from Anaarkali of Arrah, who's thankfully not another 'abla nari' either."
 Nandini Ramnath of Scroll.in said that, "Swara Bhaskar is superb as a singer out to prove that ‘no means no’.
 Avinash Das's debut feature overcomes its indulgences and flaws by focusing on the big picture on sexual assault and consent."
 Stutee Ghosh of The Quint gave the film a rating of 3 out of 5 saying that "The idea is fantastic, which makes it an important film that has its heart in the right place, but the execution leaves it wobbly in parts."
 Tanul Thakur of The Wire said, "The film seethes with anger about gender disparity, but it makes its points without sacrificing the film’s plot or resorting to preachy overlong platitudes."
 He also applauded Swara Bhaskar saying that, "Bhaskar plays Anaarkali with so much verve, joy, and anger that it’s impossible to not feel intrigued by her and, ultimately, the film."

 Box office

-Abysmal.
-Total collections, from all revenue streams combined, from Indian and foreign markets combines, amounted to a grand total of less than 1.1 crore (Rs.
-11 million / $ 140,000/-).
-The woke, JNU-type "message" of the film, the absence of any saleable stars, and the presence of the widely disliked Swara Bhaskar were the reasons for the film's rejection by audiences, despite significant publicity efforts, which alone cost more than the film's entire collections.
+Made on a budget of ₹5.75 crore, it has grossed over ₹1.48 crore worldwide, emerging as a commercial failure.